cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Players with Repulsive may not use Friendship.

 ## Flex
-* Only players with Strong may use Flex.
+* Only players with Strong can use Flex.
 * Place The Emperor on Flex.
 * While there is a card on Flex, any damage generated is multiplied by 2.
 * Discard the card played on Flex at the end of the turn.

 ## Blur
-* Only players with Fast may use Blur.
+* Only players with Fast can use Blur.
 * Place The Chariot on Blur.
 * Generate 5 Shield.
 * While there is a card on Blur, your Shield are not discarded at the end of the round.
 * Discard the card played on Blur at the beginning of your next turn.

 ## Feint
-* Only players with Wise may use Feint.
+* Only players with Wise can use Feint.
 * Place The Moon on Feint.
   * Reveal a hidden Intent and
   * You may force an Adversary to redraw an Intent.
 * Discard the card played on Feint at the end of the turn.

 ## Study
-* Only players with Clever may use Study.
+* Only players with Clever can use Study.
 * Place The Hermit on Study.
 * Draw the top 4 cards from your deck.
 Choose one and add it to your hand.
 Discard the rest.
 * Discard the card played on Study at the start of your turn.

 ## Take a Chance
-* Only players with Lucky may use Take a Chance.
+* Only players with Lucky can use Take a Chance.
 * Place The Wheel of Fortune on Take a Chance.
 * Draw & discard the top card of your deck.
   * If it was an Ace through 9, do nothing.